IOT-NEPAL/100x-hackathon/PROJECT_STRUCTURE.md

 - The main stylesheet `styles.css` remains in the root for easier access
 - All page-specific stylesheets are organized in the `css/` folder
-- Database schema file `inclusify.sql` remains in root for easy access
+- Database schema file `avsarnepal.sql` remains in root for easy access
 - All temporary/utility scripts have been removed